dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

 Any higher level document processing application built upon SDK should make use of file identification at the start of a workflow in order to make decisions on how to best process the document set.

+### How to use this example:

+Upon DocumentIdentifierExample.exe app startup, the "Directions" screen is shown.
+Read the app directions:
 <img src="Image1.png">

+Screen shot of a file identication run summary view:

 <img src="Image2.png">

+Screen shot a file identification run details view:

 <img src="Image3.png">

+Screen shot of "All Supported File Formats" view.
+This view allows viewing of all Open Discover SDK supported file formats for identification:

 <img src="Image4.png">